THE MAIN EXTERIOR STAIRCASE

 1985, GUY BAUCLAIR

-The monumental sculpture in the garden at the ADAM - Brussels Design Museum was created by Guy Bauclair for the 10th anniversary of Trade Mart in 1985, hence its title.
+The monumental sculpture in the garden at the Design Museum Brussels was created by Guy Bauclair for the 10th anniversary of Trade Mart in 1985, hence its title.

 Guy Bauclair studied sculpture at La Cambre.
 He won renown in the creation of the monumental sculptures for the National Bank of Belgium and for the Buro Design Center (Brussels).